oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Added recommendation for explicit typing of SD-JWTs
    * Added considerations around forwarding credentials
    * Removed Example 2b and merged the demo of decoy digests into Example 2a
+   * Updated title to be more inclusive of JWS with JSON and added some corresponding text to the Abstract and Intro

    -04